syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfChart/Zoom-Pan.md

 **DidZoom**

-The [`DidZoom`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfchart/Syncfusion.SFChart.iOS~Syncfusion.SfChart.iOS.SFChartDelegate~DidZoom.html) delegate is called when the axis object has finished a zoom operation and it returns the following values.

-* [`SFChartZoomInfo`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfchart/Syncfusion.SFChart.iOS~Syncfusion.SfChart.iOS.SFChartZoomInfo.html) – used to get the zoomed state.The argument contains the following information.
+The [`DidZoom`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfchart/Syncfusion.SFChart.iOS~Syncfusion.SfChart.iOS.SFChartDelegate~DidZoom.html) delegate is called when the axis is started zooming, the argument includes the [`SFChartZoomInfo`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfchart/Syncfusion.SFChart.iOS~Syncfusion.SfChart.iOS.SFChartZoomInfo.html) which is used to get the zooming state.
+The argument contains the following information.

 * [`Axis`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfchart/Syncfusion.SFChart.iOS~Syncfusion.SfChart.iOS.SFChartZoomInfo~Axis.html) - the zoom start event will be triggered for all the axis in the chart.
 * [`CurrentZoomFactor`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfchart/Syncfusion.SFChart.iOS~Syncfusion.SfChart.iOS.SFChartZoomInfo~CurrentZoomFactor.html) - used to get the new zoom factor of the corresponding axis.